digitaldev-lx/log-hole/README.md

 For fine-grained control, LogHole allows custom attributes for different log levels (e.g., info, warning, error), enabling you to log certain events based on severity.

-License
-digitaldev-lx/log-hole is open-sourced software licensed under the MIT license.

-About DigitalDev
-DigitalDev is a web development agency based in Lisbon, Portugal, specializing in Laravel, Livewire, and Tailwind CSS.
-Our partnership with Codeboys enables us to provide exceptional solutions tailored to our clients’ needs.

 ---

 ## License